 - Inpatient care accounts for 37% of Medicare spending and readmissions contribute significantly to that cost. - In 2013, there were approximately more than 4 million readmissions in the US and they were associated with about \$41.3 Billion in hospital costs.
-Medicare readmission costs in 2015 were \$26 Billion. - Medicare's average national hospital readmissions rate has remained steady over time at approximately 14.9%. - 4% of Medicare beneficiaries have two or more readmissions within 30 days. - Readmissions cost more than the initial (index) admissions.
-In 2013, the average cost was \$3,400 higher for private insurance, \$2,800 more for Medicaid, \$1,000 more for the uninsured and \$700 more for Medicare readmissions. - About 6% of all discharged patients are treated in an emergency department (ED) within 30 days of a hospital discharge at an average cost of more than \$1,900. - Average readmission penalty in 2018 is \$217,000 which is usually three to four times higher than what CMS paid the hospitals for quality improvement incentives. - The problem cuts across all lines of business: Medicare, Medicaid, Commercial payers and the Uninsured. - Readmission rate for inpatient psychiatric facilities is 15% within 30 days, 18.4% within 60 days, and 31% within the same calendar year. - Readmission rate for Pediatric population (≤20 years) is around 10%.
-(Sickle Cell disease and Bipolar Disorder have the highest readmission rates)
+Medicare readmission costs in 2015 were \$26 Billion. - Medicare's average national hospital readmissions rate has remained steady over time at approximately 17.3%. - 4% of Medicare beneficiaries have two or more readmissions within 30 days. - Readmissions cost more than the initial (index) admissions.
+In 2013, the average cost was \$3,400 higher for private insurance, \$2,800 more for Medicaid, \$1,000 more for the uninsured and \$700 more for Medicare readmissions. - About 6% of all discharged patients are treated in an emergency department (ED) within 30 days of a hospital discharge at an average cost of more than \$1,900. - Average readmission penalty in 2017 is \$202,000 which is usually three to four times higher than what CMS paid the hospitals for quality improvement incentives. - The problem cuts across all lines of business: Medicare, Medicaid, Commercial payers and the Uninsured. - Readmission rate for inpatient psychiatric facilities is 15% within 30 days, 18.4% within 60 days, and 31% within the same calendar year. - Readmission rate for Pediatric population (≤20 years) is around 12%.